What is CPQ In Salesforce?

 The result is the automatic generation of 100% accurate price quotes that reflect current sales strategies.

-The result is that sales reps do not need to do things like search through product catalogs, email chains, or create their own proposal documents.
-They are free to spend their time selling products, instead of doing administrative tasks.
+The result is that sales reps no longer need to do things like search through product catalogs, read email chains, or create proposal documents.
+They are free to spend their time selling products instead of doing administrative tasks.
 In addition, streamlining the sales process speeds up the sales cycle and helps salespeople close deals faster.

 This is important because research shows that responding quickly to sales inquiries is one of the most important factors in closing a deal.
 It’s estimated that the first sales rep to respond to a prospect turns that into a closed/won opportunity 50% of the time.